amesser/ecpp/README.rst

 was used.
 Currently the following targets are supported:

 - Atmel AVR8
+  All Targets supported by GCC compiler toolchain

-  - ATTiny2313
+- ARM
+  - Hilscher netX50 (Very Very Preliminary)

 .. _`waf meta build system`: http://code.google.com/p/waf/

 Devices
 ~~~~~~~

-Import part of embedded softwares are drivers to external
+Important part of embedded softwares are drivers to external
 components.
 Currently implemented are:

 - SDCard Driver for SPI Mode